CN. Billy Graham Center Archives

 Dates: Created: 1958-1962

 Scope and Contents This collection contains the curriculum kit produced by World Vision for use with children.
-The kit was adapted from a radio script by Bob Pierce, describing how missionary Hubert Mitchell first presented the Christian gospel to a group of the Kubu people in Sumatra in 1937.
+The kit, including flash cards, photo, and booklet, was adapted from a radio script by Bob Pierce, describing how missionary Hubert Mitchell first presented the Christian gospel to a group of the Kubu people in Sumatra in 1937.

 Dates: Created: 1998